MasterClass is one of the few unicorns in EdTech.

 Leveraging Search Intent To Dominate the SERPs

-Despite their massive ad budget, MasterClass’ biggest traffic driver for both their website and app is search:
+Despite its massive ad budget, MasterClass’ biggest traffic driver for its website and app is search:

-The brand ranks No. 1 for seemingly generic terms like:
+The brand ranks No. 1 for seemingly generic terms and long-tail keywords like:

 One thing is clear: They’ve mastered the power of satisfying search intent.

 More than targeting high-volume keywords, the real key to driving organic traffic is creating content that aligns with the surfer’s search intent.

 Search intent is the reason why a person searches for a specific query.

 Is it because they want to learn something?
 To investigate something?
 To buy something?
 Or to get somewhere?

 - What colors make brown? – to learn something (Informational intent)